microwavin-manoa/microwavin-manoa.github.io/index.md

 ![addrecipe](images/addrecipe.png)

 ### Search Recipe Page
 On this page, Users or Admins can see all recipes in the system (alphabetized for easier lookup).
-Recipes can also be filtered by their respective tags.
+Recipes can also be filtered by their respective tags and ingredients.
+There is also a button to see a random recipe.

 ![searchrecipe](images/searchrecipe.png)

 ### Individual Recipe Page
 Upon clicking a recipe, the page will display all information for that recipe.
-This includes the name, image, ingredients, tags, and description.
+This includes the name, image, ingredients, tags, serving size, prep time, and description.
 Additionally, there is a table to easily look up all the required ingredients, where to get them, and at what price.
 This table includes the link to the vendor where the ingredient can be bought.
 Using this information, the lowest total cost to make a recipe is calculated using the lowest price for each ingredient.

 ![indivrecipe](images/recipepage.png)